 Company Vision Statement“Bulova Technologies Group, Inc. focuses on creating shareholder value while delivering superior products and services to all of our customers.
-The company emphasizes excellence in our project management approach and continued improvement in all of its operations”.
+The Company emphasizes excellence in its project management approach and continued improvement in all of its operations”.

 Mission and Values

-Bulova Technologies Group, Inc. is committed to helping our customers meet their goals and achieve their missions.
-In line with our commitment, our core values are the principles that define our behavior.
-They shape our strategy and set our priorities.
+Bulova Technologies Group, Inc. is committed to helping its customers meet their goals and achieve their missions.
+In line with our commitment, its core values are the principles that define its behavior.
+They shape its strategy and set its priorities.
 Internally, they guide our culture, and externally, they are fundamental to our success.
-Our values define how we interact with one another, our customers and our partners.
-They influence our strategic planning as well as our day-to-day decision making.
+Our values define how we interact with one another, its customers and its partners.
+They influence its strategic planning as well as its day-to-day decision making.